hoshinotsuki/CppND-Capstone-SSD-Object-Detection/README.md

 ## Download models (Optional)

-In this example I used MobileNet SSD from TensorFlow to be implemented in OpenCV.
-Models were already downloaded in this project.
+MobileNet SSD Models were already downloaded in this project.
 Here shows how to download those models if needed.

 In the root directory (this repository), execute the command below: